-The mall opened in 1980 with JCPenney, Dillard's (likely always Dillard's), Wilson's (later Service Merchandise and eventually a second Dillard's, though it pulled out before the chain went under), and Sears (soon to be another Dillard's, replacing one of the other stores).
+The mall opened in 1980 with JCPenney, Dillard's (likely always Dillard's), Wilson's (later Service Merchandise and eventually a second Dillard's, though it pulled out before the chain went under), and Sears (later the new location of second Dillard's, I believe the "original" Dillard's was abandoned in this process).
 A Dick's Sporting Goods was recently added in a side corridor, and based on construction, seems to have been built (at least the main mall entrance) underneath the existing mall's ceiling.

 These pictures were taken in June 2019.

 I originally visited this mall in 2006.
 I saw the Wendy's (didn't go in), visited the Special FX Video Game Exchange store (which had a College Station store for years before it closed...) though I didn't buy anything.
 I did buy a few strategy guides for older games in 2019 with some store credit from the College Station store, but nothing in 2006.
 I had a pretzel from Auntie Anne's (the late, great "Glazin' Raisin") and tried a crane game (located in the mall hallway) for the first time, which twice in a row went in the same direction and dove in the same place each time.
 I always knew those things were rigged.

 Somewhere I have a directory from this trip.